graciellehigino/the-return-of-the-fleas/manuscript.md

-The phylogenetic community dissimilarity of networks was also geographically grouped, and in the region where *$\beta$s* was more important, there was a very distinguished group for both fleas' and rodents' phylogenetic dissimilarity ([@fig:threeB]).
+The phylogenetic community dissimilarity of networks was also geographically grouped, and in the region where *$\beta$s* was more important, there was a very distinguished group for both fleas' and mammals' phylogenetic dissimilarity ([@fig:threeB]).
 The two other groups are differently arranged in space: PCDc groups have a similar latitudinal distribution, but different longitudinal ranges, while PCDp groups are the opposite.
 This distribution of phylogenetic